7Block Labs

 X-PAYMENT: eyJ4NDAyVmVyc2lvbiI6MSwic2NoZW1lIjoiZXhhY3QiLCJuZXR3b3JrIjoiYmFzZSIsInBheWxvYWQiOnsKICAiZXJjXzMwMDkiOiB7IC4uLiB9CiB9fQ==

-Your server verifies and settles locally or via a facilitator:
+Your server either handles verification and settlement locally or through a facilitator:

-• POST /settle to submit on‑chain; reply 200 with X‑PAYMENT‑RESPONSE that includes tx hash and networkId. (github.com)
+• Next, use POST /settle to submit it on‑chain.
+You’ll get a 200 response back which includes the X‑PAYMENT‑RESPONSE with the tx hash and networkId.
+Check it out here: (github.com)

 From demo to design: a reference architecture that bridges x402 and chain abstraction